1-800-275-4279

 3. Regularly inspect the property to ensure that no new hazards have developed.

-The premises liability law also gives invitees the right to seek compensation if they are injured due to the property owner’s negligence.
-This includes any medical bills or other expenses associated with the injury, as well as any pain and suffering caused by the incident.
-Therefore, it is important for property owners to take the necessary steps to ensure that their property is safe for the invitees that visit.
+Premises liability law also gives invitees the right to seek compensation if injured due to the property owner’s negligence.
+This includes any medical bills or other expenses associated with the injury and any pain and suffering caused by the incident.
+Therefore, property owners must take the necessary steps to ensure their property is safe for the invitees who visit.

 Licensees: Permission and Legal Protections

 Licensees of property owners in Minneapolis are granted permission by the owner to enter the premises but also have legal protections under premises liability law.
-According to Minnesota Statutes Section 604.08, a licensee is defined as a person who is invited to enter or remain on the premises by the possessor of the premises for the licensee’s own advantage.
+According to Minnesota Statutes Section 604.08, a licensee is a person invited to enter or remain on the premises by the possessor of the premises for the licensee’s advantage.

-A licensee is generally an invitee who has been granted permission to enter the premises by the owner, but has not been given any assurance that the premises are safe.
-The possessor of the premises is required to use reasonable care to protect licensees from injuries caused by dangers that the possessor of the premises had actual or constructive knowledge of and also to warn licensees of any dangers that the possessor of the premises should have known were on the premises.
+A licensee is generally an invitee who has been granted permission to enter the premises by the owner but has not been given any assurance that the premises are safe.
+The possessor of the premises is required to use reasonable care to protect licensees from injuries caused by dangers that the possessor of the premises had actual or constructive knowledge of and warn licensees of any risks that the possessor of the premises should have known were on the premises.

 Trespassers: Unauthorized Entry and Limited Liability

-In Minneapolis, trespassers are individuals who enter or remain on the premises without permission or invitation from the possessor of the premises.
-Generally, the possessor of the premises is not liable for any injuries sustained by the trespasser while on the premises.
+In Minneapolis, trespassers enter or remain on the premises without permission or invitation from the premises owner.
+Generally, the premises owner is not liable for any injuries sustained by the trespasser while on the premises.

-Additionally, the possessor may be held liable if the premises have been deliberately constructed or arranged in such a way that it is likely to cause harm to trespassers.
-In such cases, the possessor may be liable for any injuries that are foreseeable and proximately caused by the conditions of the premises.
+Additionally, the possessor may be held liable if the premises have been deliberately constructed or arranged so that it is likely to cause harm to trespassers.
+In such cases, the possessor may be liable for any foreseeable injuries and proximately caused by the conditions of the premises.

 Common Types of Premises Liability Cases and Injuries